jesseflorig/jesseflorig-com/README.md

 # [Jesse Florig](http://jesseflorig.com)

-Designed to be a clean & lightweight landing page for everything relevant to my career as a software engineer and web developer, all while implementing current best practices.
+Designed to be a clean & lightweight landing page to showcase my career  accomplishments as a software engineer and web developer.

 ## Technologies